panoply/syncify/readme.md

 ### Input → Output

 Syncify expects projects to have an **input** directory path which contains theme **source** files.
 Files contained within an input directory are written to your defined **output** directory path.
-The generated output will be reflective of your online store and in most cases you will add the output directory to your `.gitignore` file because it can always be rebuilt from input.
-If you are used to working from a single directory (e.g: Dawn) then it is important that you understand the difference between the **input** and **output** directories.
+The generated output will be reflective of your online store and in most cases you will add the output directory to your `.gitignore` file (because it can always be rebuilt from input).
+If you have become accustomed to working from a single directory structure (i.e: Shopify Dawn) it is important that you understand the difference between the **input** and **output** directory approach.

 Single directory structures are not a viable approach when building modern and performant Shopify themes.
-Client-side (front-end) development is not SaaS specific and thus, with the proper tooling, Shopify theme development does not require one to adhere to the imposed approach of Dawn (via Shopify CLI).
+Client-side (front-end) development is not SaaS specific and thus, with the proper tooling, Shopify theme development does not require one to adhere to the imposed approach of Shopify Dawn (via Shopify CLI).
 The argument for multi-directory architecture rests upon the millions of projects which isolate source ~ distribution variations and appropriate such logic.

 ### Default Structure